Crab by trap, Pacific Region April 1, 2018 to March 31, 2019

 Economic profile of the fishery - IFMP Section 3

-In 2014, British Columbia’s commercial crab fishery accounted for 31% of the wholesale value of the province’s wild shellfish products.
-From 2013 to 2015,the commercial crab fleet landed value average $46M per year.
+In 2015, British Columbia’s commercial crab fishery accounted for 32% of the wholesale value of the province’s wild shellfish products.
+Between 2010 and 2016, the commercial crab fleet landed value average $41.3M per year.

-Crab are important to coastal First Nations, who harvest them for food, social and ceremonial purposes.
+Crabs are important to coastal First Nations, who harvest them for FSC purposes.
 First Nations are also interested in economic opportunities through participation in BC’s commercial fisheries.
-For 2017, 32 licences have been designated as communal commercial licences for First Nations participation in the commercial fishery.
+For 2018, 32 licences have been designated as communal commercial licences for First Nations participation in the commercial fishery.

 Recreational interest in harvesting shellfish species is directed mainly at crab, prawn and shrimp.
 The Survey of Recreational Fishing in Canada shows that fishing days spent on recreational shellfish harvesting increased by 13% from 2005 to 2010.

 Access and allocation - IFMP Section 6

 The Minister can, for reasons of conservation or for any other any other valid reasons, modify access, allocations and sharing arrangements outlined in this IFMP in accordance with the powers granted pursuant to the Fisheries Act.

 First Nations FSC fisheries have a minimum harvestable size limit, gear restrictions, and participants are requested to release females with the lease possible harm.
 To date, no species retention or trap limits have been implemented.
 The Department will continue to provide FSC opportunities for First Nations to harvest crab.

 The recreational fishery has possession limits, gear restrictions, a minimum harvestable size limit, and non-possession of females.